Mah-mu-dul/on-the-way/README.md

 features of my website:
 * you can find some travel pakages.
-* you can reade about me, learn about me.
+* you can read about me, learn about me.
-* you can learn my previous events.
+* you can see my previous events.
+* you can hire me as a travel guid through chackout a pakage.
+* You can register on my site. that will help you to find the best travell pakages.

+technologies what I am using this website:
-*
+* Bootstrap

-there have what we did today.
-* create react app
+* React
-* install react router
+* Reactbootsrap
-* install firebase
+* Firebase
-* install react bootstrap
+* CSS
-*
+* React router